soumyadipcsis/Antarbhukti/README.md

 # AntarBhukti

-**AntarBhukti** is a robust verification tool for evolving software, designed to analyze changes between two versions of Sequential Function Charts (SFCs)—a source and a target.
-It is purpose-built for use with OSCAT application benchmarks.
+**AntarBhukti** is a powerful verification tool for evolving software, designed to analyze changes between two versions of Sequential Function Charts (SFCs)—a source and a target.
+Purpose-built for OSCAT application benchmarks, AntarBhukti enables accurate, reliable, and efficient verification for automation engineers and researchers.

 ---

 ## 🚀 Features

-- **SFC Comparison:** Accurately verifies software evolution using textual SFC representations.
+- **SFC Comparison:** Precisely verifies the evolution of software using textual SFC representations.
-- **Simple CLI:** Intuitive command-line interface for quick verification tasks.
+- **User-Friendly CLI:** Intuitive command-line interface for seamless and rapid verification tasks.
-- **Comprehensive Benchmarks:** Tested on all 80 OSCAT benchmark applications.<br>
+- **Comprehensive Benchmarks:** Extensively tested on all 80 OSCAT benchmark applications.
   - `Benchmrak-Source-OSCAT.txt`: Contains 50 source/original SFCs.
     - ⚠️ **Input Formatting Required:**
       - Replace `"steps":` with `steps=`